seek-oss/braid-design-system/docs/Component Authoring Guide.md

 **Before writing a treat file, we highly recommend that you read the [treat documentation](https://seek-oss.github.io/treat).**

 While higher level Braid components don't support custom style overrides (e.g. `className` and `style`), `Box` is the one exception.
-However, you should take care to ensure that custom classes on `Box` only use for styles that are not available via its prop interface.
+However, you should take care to ensure that custom classes on `Box` only use styles that are not available via its prop interface.

 For example, if you wanted to render an element as `display: flex`, but with a custom, responsive `flex-basis` value: